Judge Terminology

 - PANTS: "Paul, Again Not Thinking Straight".
 An acronym used by judges who want to apologize for an error and also show off how much time they spent on the old judge forums.
 Warning: only suitable for use by people named Paul.

 - PC: Program Coordinator.
-The people in charge of the judge program prior to Judge Academy.
+The people in charge of the old judge program.

 - PCP: Program Construction and Philosophy.
 A defunct L3 quality.

-- PE: Policy Expert.
-A badge on Judge Academy on the path to L3.
-Also Procedural Error; a now defunct category of infraction.
+- PE: 1) Policy Expert.
+A now-defunct badge on Judge Academy on the path to L3.
+2) Procedural Error; a now defunct category of infraction.

 - PEI: Pre-Event Interview.
 The penultimate step in the L3 process, before the final panel.